 Bios and talk description

-Haema Sivanesan has held leadership and curatorial positions in public art galleries, artist-run centres and festivals around the world.
+Haema Sivanesan (Director, Leighton Studios and Program Partnerships, Banff Centre for Arts and Creativity) has held leadership and curatorial positions in public art galleries, artist-run centres and festivals around the world.
 Her curatorial work focuses on non-western, post-colonial and transnational art histories.
 Her essay, “Unsettling the forest as a Canadian nationalist imaginary: consent, consultation and (re)conciliation in Leila Sujir’s Forest!” was published in the Journal of Transcultural Studies, (University of Heidelberg, 2019).
 In 2018, she was the recipient of an Andy Warhol Foundation for the Visual Arts, New York, Curatorial Research Fellowship; and in 2016, the recipient of a Robert H. N. Ho Family Foundation, Hong Kong, multi-year research and exhibition development grant for the project In the Present Moment: Buddhism, Contemporary Art and Social Practice (Figure 1 and Art Gallery of Greater Victoria, 2022).
 Recent book chapters include, “Chrysanne Stathacos and Charwei Tsai: The Mandala” in Religion and Contemporary Art: A Curious Accord, Rachel Hostetter Smith and Ronald Bernier, eds, (Routledge, 2023 in press), and “Charmion von Wiegand’s Vision of Modern Buddhism” in Charmion von Wiegand.
 Expanding Modernism, Maja Wismer, ed, (Prestel, 2021).
 Recent exhibitions include, Charwei Tsai: The Eye is the First Circle (2021-22), Imagining Fusang: Exploring Chinese and Indigenous Encounters(2019), Fiona Tan: Ascent (2019), and Supernatural: Art, Technology and the Forest (2018).

 Talk Description